malcolmkiano/swahili/docs/guide/02-grammar-and-types.md

 wacha vinywaji = ["chai", "kahawa ya Uhabeshi", "Kahawa ya Kenya" ]
 ```

-- Lists in Swahili are zero based, that is, the first element has the index of zero.
+- Lists in Swahili are zero based, which means that the first element has the index of zero.

 ### Acessing Elements in a list

 - Unlike most languages access a specific element in an array we put the index after a forward slash.
 For example

 ```
   wacha vinywaji = ["chai", "kahawa ya Uhabeshi", "Kahawa ya Kenya" ] andika(vinywaji/0)
 >>"chai"
   andika(vinywaji/2)
 >>"Kahawa ya Kenya"
 ```